guth01/Vegetable-detection/README.md

 # Vegetable-detection
-Used open cv and yolov8 to detect vegetable images
+Appication that uses open cv and yolov8 to detect vegetable images